 Follow along as I show you how I perform this blues number.

-Harmonica Lesson – Sonny Boy Williamson II – Performance with Guitar
+Harmonica Lesson – Sonny Boy Williamson II – Performance with

 Harmonica Lesson – Sonny Boy Williamson II – Breakdown